MD-CWI/afivo-streamer/documentation/simulations.md

 a user defined subroutine, which uses multigrid to compute the electric field for each level of the mesh.
-The mesh is sufficiently refined when no more new grids are created based on criteria defined in the refinement subroutine <code>refine_routine</code>, defined by the user, too.
+The mesh is sufficiently refined when no more new grids are created based on criteria defined in the refinement subroutine
+<a class="el" href="streamer__2d_8f90.html#a6b6ddafe30bfd36b772e2bc7888bf5fb">refine_routine</a>,
+defined by the user, too.

 Further the user may decide whether photoionization will be added.
 Also here the user has to enclose a subroutine how the photoionization is defined.
-See <code>set_photoionization</code> as an example.
 The photon production rate per cell is proportional to the ionization rate and will be computed per cell and stored in the <code>i_photo</code> part for each box.
-For more details see <code>set_photoionization_rate</code> as an example.
+For more details see
+<a class="el" href="streamer__2d_8f90.html#abc619b5d02ebb950749f874f4f9f6dcb">set_photoionization</a>
+as an example.

 \subsection sect_timestepping Time Stepping

-The maximum time step is restricted by e.g., the CFL criteria:
+The maximum allowed time step is restricted by e.g., the CFL criteria:
 \verbatim
    !
 CFL condition
    dt_cfl = dr_min / (mobility * max_electric_fld) !
 Factor ~ sqrt(0.5)